rlarkdals579/hello-spring/README.md

 1. Data: Member ID, name.
 2. Function: Membership registration, member inquiry
-3. The data store has not been selected yet (virtual scenario).
+3. The database has not been selected yet (virtual scenario) - using h2 database.

 # <Project goal>